strange/pyxis-vim/README.md

 ## Usage

 `:Pyxis` opens an "input field".
-A list containing matching files will be displayed as you start typing (assuming there are files that match your search criteria in your current working directory).
+A list containing matching files will be displayed as you start typing (assuming there are files in your cwd that match what you typed).

 An in-memory cache will be populated during the first run.
 You can use `:PyxisUpdateCache` to manually update the cache.